Frequently Asked Questions

 Do you offer sports and music?

-Loudoun School for the Gifted is focused on your child’s academic and social development.
+Loudoun School for Advanced Studies is focused on your child’s academic and social development.
 We leave everything else to those who are experts (in everything else).

 As a result, our physical education program is unlike any other.
 We introduce a mix of field sports that highlight the importance of developing and maintaining cardiovascular, strength and flexibility fitness goals, along with activities the students choose, which have included Krav Maga, badminton, yoga, jiu jitsu, and water polo.
 We also view several health documentary films each semester and discuss the information and evidence presented as a school community.